 The Company owns partial interests in Property Partnerships which own the 16 Joint Venture Centers.
-The Company owns a 50% managing general partnership interest in Property Partnerships that own 14 of the Joint Venture Centers, a 19% non-managing general partnership interest in the Property Partnership that holds one of the Joint Venture Centers (West Acres Center), and a managing member interest of 10% in the limited liability company which holds the remaining Joint Venture Center (Manhattan Village Shopping Center).
+The Company owns a 50% interest in Property Partnerships that own 12 of the Joint Venture Centers with shared management control (Eastland Mall, Empire Mall, Granite Run Mall, Lake Square Mall, Lindale Mall, Mesa Mall, North Park Mall, South Park Mall, Southern Hills Mall, Southridge Mall and Valley Mall), a 50% managing general partnership interest in Property Partnerships that own 2 of the Joint Venture Centers (Broadway Plaza and Panorama Mall), a 19% non-managing general partnership interest in the Property Partnership that holds one of the Joint Venture Centers (West Acres Center), and a managing member interest of 10% in the limited liability company which holds the remaining Joint

+Venture Center (Manhattan Village Shopping Center).
 Such investments involve risks not otherwise present with respect to wholly-owned Centers.